-Every Monday evening, I will be holding Online Office Hours using the Blackboard Collaborate platform.
+Every Thursday evening from 6:30 PM to 7:30 PM, I will be holding Online Office Hours using the Blackboard Collaborate platform.
 You are invited to join us to discuss questions and issues concerning the class.
 Meet in the Drop In Room of the Blackboard Collaborate platform.
 Join the Kevin Trainor Office Hours breakout room.
 Please use a headset.